 Which Cisco Ios Mode Displays A Prompt Of Router

-Nov 18, 2025 · 10 min read
+10 min read

 In the world of Cisco networking, understanding the different Cisco IOS modes is fundamental for configuring, managing, and troubleshooting network devices.
 One of the first things you'll encounter when interacting with a Cisco router or switch is the command-line interface (CLI), and within that, the various modes of operation.
 Each mode provides a distinct level of access and capabilities.
-The prompt you see – that simple line of text displayed on your screen – is a key indicator of which mode you're currently in.
-This article delves into which Cisco IOS mode displays a prompt of Router>, along with a comprehensive exploration of Cisco IOS modes in general.
+But the prompt you see – that simple line of text displayed on your screen – is a key indicator of which mode you're currently in.
+This article digs into which Cisco IOS mode displays a prompt of Router>, along with a comprehensive exploration of Cisco IOS modes in general.

 Cisco IOS Modes: A Foundation for Network Management